Israel Diplomatic Profile

 Diplomatic

-Israel’s closest diplomatic partners are United States, Germany, and India.
+Israel’s closest diplomatic partners are Germany, United States, and India.
 Most adversarial: Palestine, Iran, and North Korea.

 Regime Relations